doug-wade/AlgorithmsGreatestHits/README.md

 AlgorithmsGreatestHits
 ======================

-Python 3 implementations of various algorithms
+Python 3 implementations of various algorithms and data structures.